 Try these hacks: How to Get Better at Drawing: 15 Ways to Improve Your Art -FAST

-Both techniques are perfectly valid.
-There are no rights and wrongs. it’s up to the artist to assess which method will work best, given their subject and drawing style.
+Both drawing techniques are valid.
+There are no rights and wrongs. it’s up to the artist to assess which method will work best for them.
+Most artists will use a drawing technique to match their own drawing style and comfort zone.

 For help with shadows read: How to Draw Realistic Shadows in Pencil (All The Best Secrets)